devgeniem/wp-multisite-same-level-subdomains/README.md

 You want to create subdomain multisite which creates sites under `client.com` domain.
 Site could be `example.client.com`.
 But `client.com` domain is simultaneously used elsewhere for non-WordPress site.

 This can lead to tricky situation which you can fix with mercator or domain mapping.

-But if you only want to use `*.client.com` namespace this plugin can help you.
+If you want to use `*.client.com` namespace by default this plugin can help you.

 This plugin allows the mainsite of multisite to be in different domain like `client.your-cloud.com`.